Raven-s-Soul/Data-Structures-and-Algorithms/Graphs/Graphs.md

 >>      A simple graph has no loop, and is called acyclic if has no cycles.
 >

 ## Gaph lists:
+> [!NOTE]
+> - Space used Big-O n + Big-O m `m can go up to n^2`
+>>       Keep scroll the list until is NULL the pointer.
+> - Insert and delete are painfull and not efficent

 ## Gaph matrix:
 > [!NOTE]
 > - Space used Theta n^2
 > - Fast
->>       Can tell you easly if there is an arch from node to node
+>>       Can tell you easly if there is an arch from node to node.
->
+> - Insertion can be not efficent

 ## Gaph objects: